Uranbileg88/MDS606_Topic2/README.md

 Research Question:

-1. How does AI improve the ability to predict and prevent zero-day attacks?

-2. How can machine learning algorithms be leveraged to develop an effective threat detection system that enhances cybersecurity by identifying and mitigating potential cyber threats in real-time?
+1. How can machine learning algorithms be leveraged to develop an effective threat detection system that enhances cybersecurity by identifying and mitigating potential cyber threats in real-time?

 Hypothesis:

-1. Machine learning algorithms significantly improve the prediction of emerging cyber threats by analyzing patterns in historical attack data.

-2. Machine learning algorithms, when properly trained and integrated into cybersecurity systems, can significantly enhance the effectiveness of real-time threat detection by improving accuracy, reducing false positives, and enabling faster identification and mitigation of potential cyber threats.
+1. Machine learning algorithms, when properly trained and integrated into cybersecurity systems, can significantly enhance the effectiveness of real-time threat detection by improving accuracy, reducing false positives, and enabling faster identification and mitigation of potential cyber threats.

 ## Details of the group members:
 Student 1:SPI230889 Uranbileg Batsaikhan